-- 2. Scope of Services - i.
+- b.
+Scope of Services - i.
 Testing and maintaining equipment; - ii.
 Training SDCB members, caregivers and first responders on the use of the equipment; - iii.
 24 hour monitoring for alarms; - iv.
 Checking systems monthly or more frequently if warranted (e.g. electrical outages, severe weather); and - v.
 Reporting member's condition that may affect service delivery. - vi.
-Initial set-up and installation of ERS devices is not a covered service; see the service description for Environmental Modification for allowance of the initial set-up and installation. - 3.
+Initial set-up and installation of ERS devices is not a covered service; see the service description for Environmental Modification for allowance of the initial set-up and installation. - c.
 Emergency Response Qualifications Vendor/Agency: - Comply with all laws, rules and regulations of the New Mexico State Corporation Commission for Telecommunications and Security Systems; and - ii.
 Comply with all laws, rules and regulations from the Federal Trade Communication Commission (FCC) for telecommunications.

-d.
-EMPLOYMENT SUPPORTS
+D. EMPLOYMENT SUPPORTS

 Employment Support services provide support to the member in achieving and maintaining employment in jobs of his/her choice in his/her community.
-The SDCB member must exhaust all available vocational rehabilitation supports prior to requesting Employment Supports on-theirhis/her SDCB care plan Employment Supports cannot duplicate any other SDCB service.
+The SDCB member must exhaust all available vocational rehabilitation supports prior to requesting Employment Supports on his/her SDCB care plan Employment Supports cannot duplicate any other SDCB service.
 Employment Supports include two (2) types of services: job coaching and job-development.
 The specific Employment Support service to be provided must be clearly described in the SDCB member's care plan and must address specific employment-related activities.
-The SDCB member must exhaust all available vocational rehabilitation supports prior to requesting Employment Supports on their SDCB care plan.

 Employment Supports will be provided by staff at current or potential work sites.

 If member is self-employed, Employment Supports may be provided in a setting other than a formal work site.
 When Employment Support services are provided at a work site where persons without disabilities are employed, payment is made only for the adaptations, supervision and training required by members receiving SDCB services as a result of their disabilities, but does not include payment for the supervisory activities rendered as a normal part of the business setting.
-Employment Supports settings must be integrated in, and support full access for of, individuals receiving Medicaid HCBS to the greater community, including opportunities to seek employment, and work in competitive integrated settings, engage in community life, control personal resources, and receive services in the community, to the same degree of access as individuals not receiving Centennial Care Community Benefits.
+Employment Supports settings must be integrated in, and support full access for individuals receiving Medicaid HCBS to the greater community, including opportunities to seek employment, and work in competitive integrated settings, engage in community life, control personal resources, and receive services in the community, to the same degree of access as individuals not receiving Centennial Care Community Benefits.